mhossen/FluentAssertionWithSelenium/README.md

 ```

 #### Assertion Scope
-Starts an unnamed scope within which multiple assertions can be executed and which will not throw until the scope is disposed.
+Assertion Scope batches multiple assertions so that when evaluating multiple facts, `FluentAssertions` throws one collective exception summary at the end of the scope for all failures.

 ```csharp
 using (new AssertionScope())